-Gareth is a Senior Lecturer on the BA (Hons) Textile Design course at Leeds Arts University.
+Gareth is Course Leader for the BA (Hons) Textile Design course at Leeds Arts University.
 His role involves teaching conceptual and creative approaches to printed textiles and surface pattern design across all levels of the course.
 As a textile designer, researcher and educator he brings to the course a wealth of teaching and professional design experience.

 Gareth studied for his undergraduate degree in Textile Design and a PGCE in Continuing Education at University of Leeds.
 He gained an MA in Textile Practice from Manchester Metropolitan University and he was awarded Fellow of the Higher Education Academy, now Advance HE in 2018.